 North American Commercial Services includes business development projects related to the provision of design, build, finance, operating and maintenance services for municipal and industrial water, wastewater, electricity and natural gas customers in North America.
-The segment includes electricity distribution in Canada and natural gas distribution and transmission businesses in Canada and the U.S.
+The segment includes electricity distribution in Canada and natural gas distribution and transmission businesses in Canada and the U.S. The segment also provides EPCOR affiliates with professional services, engineering design, project management, dispatch services, and fleet services.

 EPCOR operates and maintains water and wastewater facilities under contracts with various municipal and industrial customers in Alberta, British Columbia, Saskatchewan and Ontario.
-The most significant of these contracts is with the City of Regina.
+The most significant of these contracts are with the City of Regina and Ontario Power Generation.
 EPCOR operates the wastewater treatment plant located in Regina under a 30-year agreement that includes upgrades to the existing plant completed in prior years, operating the plant and partial financing of the completed upgrades.
-EPCOR is currently constructing a demineralized water treatment plant at the Darlington Nuclear Generating Station under a 30-year design, build, own, operate, maintain and transfer agreement with Ontario Power Generation.
-The facility is expected to in service in 2024 with the operations period continuing until 2053.
+EPCOR's construction of a demineralized water treatment plant at the Darlington Nuclear Generating Station under a design, build, own, operate, maintain and transfer agreement with Ontario Power Generation was substantially complete and the facility was placed into service in 2024, prompting the start of the 30-year operation and maintenance period.
+A 7-day performance test is still required to be completed, which is planned for early 2025.
+North American Commercial Services operates the acquired HAWSCo to provide water and wastewater utility services to residential and commercial developments for the master-planned community of Harmony near Calgary, Alberta (see the significant events section above).